 - 2 years of progressive structural engineering experience

-- Strong knowledge of building and design codes
+- Good knowledge of building and design codes

 - Self-motivated and able to work independently for extended periods of time